kavat/anubi/README.md

 # Anubi
-IOC/Hash scanner and IDS layer 4 designed to be portable and fast
+IOC/Hash scanner and IDS layer 4 portable and fast

-Anubi is a tool desgined and written in Python in order to be flexible and usable on different platform.
+Anubi is a tool designed and written in Python in order to be flexible and usable on different platforms.

 ## Functions
-Anubi combines four different engines to check your assets:
+Anubi combines 5 different engines to check your assets:
 1. IOC scanner
 2. Hash scanner
 3. IP check
-4. Filesystem modifications
+4. Filesystem modifications (Voyeur)
 5. API

-These functionalities use a prepared set of rules available in [my repository](https://github.com/kavat/anubi-signatures) generated daily.
+These functionalities use a prepared set of rules available in [my repository](https://github.com/kavat/anubi-signatures) generated daily; even custom rules can be loaded.

 ### IOC scanner
-Scan is a passive monitoring on the filesystem root applying Yara rules generated in [my official repo](https://github.com/kavat/anubi-signatures/tree/main/yara)
+IOC scan is a passive monitoring on the filesystem root applying Yara rules generated in [my official repo](https://github.com/kavat/anubi-signatures/tree/main/yara)

 ### Hash scanner
-Scan is a passive monitoring on the filesystem root applying Hash rules generated in [my official repo](https://github.com/kavat/anubi-signatures/tree/main/hash)
+Hash scan is a passive monitoring on the filesystem root applying Hash rules generated in [my official repo](https://github.com/kavat/anubi-signatures/tree/main/hash)

 ### IP checker
-Scan is a passive monitoring on the filesystem root applying IP rules generated in [my official repo](https://github.com/kavat/anubi-signatures/tree/main/ip)
+IP checker is an active monitoring of a particular ethernet interface applying IP rules generated in [my official repo](https://github.com/kavat/anubi-signatures/tree/main/ip)

-### Filesystem modifications
+### Filesystem modifications (Voyeur)
-Scan is an active monitoring on the filesystem directories specified (as default system tries to identify Downlaods and media such USB) applying previously [Yara](https://github.com/kavat/anubi-signatures/tree/main/yara) and [Hash](https://github.com/kavat/anubi-signatures/tree/main/hash) rules
+Voyeur is an active monitoring on the filesystem directories specified applying [Yara](https://github.com/kavat/anubi-signatures/tree/main/yara) and [Hash](https://github.com/kavat/anubi-signatures/tree/main/hash) rules

 ### API
 Anubi helps users with its own API system used to interact.